Ipswich Railway Workshops War Memorial: Heritage listing

 Ipswich Railway Workshops War Memorial was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 War Memorials are important in demonstrating the pattern of Queensland's history as they are representative of a recurrent theme that involved most communities throughout the state.
 They provide evidence of an era of widespread Australian patriotism and nationalism, particularly during and following the First World War.

 It is also an uncommon example of a monumental memorial erected in a workplace and is a historical record of the participation and sacrifice of a Queensland government agency.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 As a digger statue it is representative of the most popular form of memorial in Queensland, but is also unusual as one of only two bronze digger statues in the state supplied by a London sculptor.

 It is also an uncommon example of a monumental memorial erected in a workplace and is a historical record of the participation and sacrifice of a Queensland government agency.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The monuments manifest a unique documentary record and are demonstrative of popular taste in the inter-war period.
+The monuments manifest a documentary record of the impact of the First World War on a specific industrial community.
+They demonstrate aspects of popular aesthetic taste in the inter-war period.

 Unveiled in 1919, the memorial at Ipswich Railway Workshops demonstrates the principal characteristics of a commemorative structure erected as an enduring record of a major historical event.
 This is achieved through use of appropriate materials and design elements.
 As a digger statue it is representative of the most popular form of memorial in Queensland, but is also unusual as one of only two bronze digger statues in the state supplied by a London sculptor.

 The place is important because of its aesthetic significance.

 The memorial is of aesthetic significance both for its design qualities and as a landmark within the railway precinct.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 It has a strong association with the railyard workforce as evidence of the impact of a major historic event.
 It also has strong associations with Queensland Railway architect, Vincent Price, as an unusual example of his work, and with monumental masonry firm A L Petrie and Son of Toowong.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It has a strong association with the railyard workforce as evidence of the impact of a major historic event.
 It also has strong associations with Queensland Railway architect, Vincent Price, as an unusual example of his work, and with monumental masonry firm A L Petrie and Son of Toowong.